Relationship Therapy

 Polyamory and nonmonogamy

 In the Bay Area, many people are exploring beyond the boundaries of the traditional monogamous relationship.
-I am well-versed and comfortable working with the dynamics that arise with various models of consensual nonmonogamy, such as open relationships, polyamory, and other structures.
+I am fluent in common terminology and comfortable working with the dynamics that arise with various models of consensual nonmonogamy, such as open relationships, polyamory, and other structures.
 I am happy to work with individuals, dyads, and other subsets as well as seeing the whole polycule if appropriate.